thomasjokinen/IGBT-Fab/readme.md

 This project was created to learn about the fab process and gain experience in the clean room.

 ![Alt text](http://files.1337upload.net/Device_Post_Nplus-9cc9f3.png "Half-Adder after n+ implantation") This is a picture of the substrate while it was being designed.
 This is the Half-Adder created with 5 NOR gates, with PMOS on the left and NMOS on the right.
+This image is after n+ implantation.

 ## Installation